mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-06-10-pruning-deep-neural-networks.md

 The core idea in pruning is to find a saliency for the weight parameters and remove those with low saliency with the belief that these will influence the model least.

 The classical pruning algorithm was developed very early on by LeCun.
 The algorithm is based on constructing a local model of the loss function and analytically predict the effect of perturbing the parameter vectors.
 The proposed algorithm approximate the loss function $$\mathcal{L}$$ by a Taylor series.
-A perturbation delta theta of the parameter will change the loss function by:
+A perturbation $$\Delta \Theta$$ of the parameter will change the loss function by:

 $$
 \begin{aligned}